 The University rarely closes down operations or cancels classes except in the most serious of situations.
 Typically classes will be held and offices will be open as scheduled, but students and employees should exercise good judgment and not take undue risks to come to campus.
-Students should contact the Associate Academic Dean at 304-243-2484 if they cannot make it to campus; employees should contact their supervisor if they are unable to report to work.
+Students should contact their faculty member if they cannot make it to campus; employees should contact their supervisor if they are unable to report to work.

 Cancellation of Day Classes